Glorious Godfrey: Fictional character biography

-Final Crisis

-In Final Crisis #1, Reverend Godfrey Good appears on a TV news report, decrying the situation in Blüdhaven and the lack of government aid and assistance in dealing with the crisis in the ruined city.
-In between Final Crisis #1 and #2, Good is captured and transformed into a host for the essence of Glorious Godfrey.
-Godfrey taunts Dan Turpin and Batman, as Batman is imprisoned and Turpin transformed into the final host body for Darkseid.
+Godfrey was seen as an inmate of Belle Reve.
+Darkseid dispatches the Female Furies to spring out Godfrey so that he can deal with him.
+Their mission is a success at the cost of Bernadeth betraying Lashina.

+During the "Genesis" storyline, Godfrey is seen during a major battle on Apokolips.
-In Final Crisis #4, Godfrey is present when Darkseid takes control over Turpin's body.
-However, in Final Crisis #5, Darkseid responds to his minion's impending death (presumably due to the fact that Godfrey's host body was not modified to successfully contain Godfrey's dark essence) by watching them die in front of him.

-A one-shot revealed that Godfrey had been chosen by Darkseid to be the secretive, personal assistant to the Earth-based villain Libra.
+In Final Crisis, Godfrey possesses human reverend Godfrey Good.
+Godfrey is present when Darkseid possesses Dan Turpin's body.
+However, Darkseid responds to his minion's impending death (presumably because Godfrey's host body was not modified to successfully contain Godfrey's essence) by watching them die in front of him.
+A one-shot revealed that Godfrey had been chosen by Darkseid to be Libra's assistant.
 The man is given generic technology to support him throughout the years because Darkseid believed the man had potential for greatness.
 Godfrey's assistance turns out to be invaluable, as Libra is the key to Darkseid's defeat of Earth.

-The New 52

-In The New 52 (a 2011 reboot of the DC Comics universe), Glorious Godfrey makes his first appearance by giving greetings to Batman and Ra's al Ghul from Apokolips.
+In 2011, The New 52 rebooted the DC universe.
+Glorious Godfrey makes his first appearance by giving greetings to Batman and Ra's al Ghul from Apokolips.
 He has a new look, sporting a beard and an all-black uniform with red gloves and belt.
-Glorious Godfrey's reason for coming to Earth is to retrieve the Chaos Shard, a powerful crystal which once belonged to Darkseid which Ra's al Ghul revealed was hidden inside the sarcophagus he crafted for Damian.
-After detecting a trace signature of the shard coming from inside Damian's body, and despite the assistance of the Justice League, Glorious Godfrey escapes with the corpse back to Apokolips, with Batman vowing to get Damian Wayne's corpse back.
+Glorious Godfrey's reason for coming to Earth is to retrieve the Chaos Shard, a powerful crystal which once belonged to Darkseid which Ra's al Ghul revealed was hidden inside the sarcophagus he crafted for Damian Wayne.
+After detecting a trace signature of the shard coming from inside Damian's body, and despite the assistance of the Justice League, Glorious Godfrey escapes with the corpse back to Apokolips, with Batman vowing to get Damian's corpse back.

 Powers and abilities

-Glorious Godfrey retains several attributes of a native of Apokolips, such as a limited level of superhuman strength, endurance and invulnerability.
-In addition, Godfrey has extended lifespan which allows him to exist indefinitely and he has an advanced immune system.
-However, Glorious Godfrey is a sub-par athlete and hand-to-hand combatant, whose greatest gifts are his overwhelming speaking voice and his extraordinary powers of persuasion.
-Whether these are natural gifts or have been augmented by the power of Darkseid has yet to be determined.
-Godfrey employs a private army called the Justifiers, composed of Earthmen who believe Godfrey's rhetoric and have had their perceptions completely contorted by Godfrey's words.
-The special helmets worn by the Justifiers allow Glorious Godfrey to control his soldiers even when they are not in his presence.